Kingwolf123/cod4-promod-server-installer/README.md

 - writes updated values into `server_args.psd1` and `server_match.cfg`

 ### `server/start_match.bat`
 The main server startup entry point.
+This is where u start your game server .
+It opens everything with a single click needed for the server to get running.

-It runs the server startup orchestration script and keeps the terminal open on failure.
+It runs the server startup orchestration script
+For details optionally  read the startup Behaviour Section below.

+## Startup Behavior

+When you run `server\start_match.bat`, the launcher is intended to create separate Windows Terminal tabs for:
+- the COD4 match server
+- the FastDL HTTP server
+- the connect command/status tab

+Important behavior:
+- the FastDL tab must remain open while players are downloading files
+- the connect-command tab is meant to remain visible for ease of use of copy pasting the complete connect ip command to your friends

 ### `server/start_script/start_services.ps1`
 The startup orchestrator.